SublimeText/VintageEx/README.rst

 * Linux (less good)
 * OSX (worst)

 VintageEx aims at full cross-platform compatibility.
-Presently, wost command will work fine on all three OSes as long as they don't interact with shells.
+Presently, most command will work fine on all three OSes as long as they don't interact with shells.

 Overview